Sculpture of Bangladesh: Materials

-Most of the ancient sculptures discovered in Bangladesh are made of Ivory, terracotta, bronze, black stone etc. The earliest sculptures were made of terracotta dating back as early as 3rd century BC.
+Most of the ancient sculptures discovered in Bangladesh are made of Ivory, terracotta, bronze, black stone, etc. The earliest sculptures were made of terracotta dating as early as 3rd century BC.
 The trend of using bronze for sculptures started from the 7th century.
 The black stone sculptures also originated from that period.

 Ivory

 The ivory craft underwent some changes after the advent of the Muslims.
 Emperor Jahangir mentions in his autobiography that he permanently employed a number of ivory craftsmen.

 Terracotta

 The history of terracotta sculpture in Bangladesh starts from the Mauryan age (324–187 BC).
 It is believed that in pre-Mauryan times it was the Matrika (Mother-Goddess) statues that dominated.
 From the presentation and aesthetic standard of the Mauryan sculpture it can be inferred that the art had a long and continuous heritage.
 These sculptures became much more elegant, refined, well-shaped and worldly in the 2nd and 1st centuries BC.
 Decorative carved or moulded plaques of terracotta (the same material as the brick) are a special feature of Bengal Sultanate art.
 Muslim terracotta art in Bengal thus developed a hybrid style with a distinct personality of its own.
 Terracotta was raised to the status of a major art in Muslim architectural ornamentation.